WebAssembly/component-model/design/mvp/CanonicalABI.md

     else:
       i = len(self.array)
       self.array.append(h)
     if isinstance(h, BorrowHandle):
-      h.resource.borrowers[cx.inst] = i
       cx.call.borrow_count += 1
     return i
 ```
 The `HandleTable` class maintains a dense array of handles that can contain
 holes created by the `remove` method (defined below).
-These holes are kept
+These holes are kept in a
-in a separate Python list here, but an optimizing implementation could instead
+separate Python list here, but an optimizing implementation could instead store
-store the free list in the free elements of `array`.
-When inserting a new
+the free list in the free elements of `array`.
+When inserting a new handle,
-handle, `HandleTable` first consults the `free` list, which is popped LIFO to
+`HandleTable` first consults the `free` list, which is popped LIFO to better
-better detect use-after-free bugs in the guest code.
-The `insert` method
+detect use-after-free bugs in the guest code.
+The `insert` method increments
-uses the `Handle.borrowers` map to deduplicate borrowed handles.
-For
-non-deduplicated handles, `insert` increments `Call.borrow_count` to guard that
-this handle has been dropped by the end of the call.
+`Call.borrow_count` to guard that this handle has been dropped by the end of
+the call.

 The `get` method is used by other `HandleTable` methods and canonical
 definitions below and uses dynamic guards to catch out-of-bounds and